broadinstitute/cromwell/docs/developers/Centaur.md

 There are two ways to invoke the integration tests:

 * `sbt "centaur / IntegrationTest / test"` - compiles Centaur and runs all tests via sbt directly.
 Tests are expected to be in the `centaur/src/main/standardTestCases` directory.
-This can be changed by modifying `reference.conf`.
+In order to run a set of specific tests, you can create a new subdirectory that contains the tests you would like to run, then change the path by modifying the centaur `reference.conf`.

 * `src/ci/bin/testCentaurLocal.sh` - runs the same tests using the continuous integration pipeline configuration.